IARCbioinfo/template-nf/README.md

 ## Dependencies

-1. Nextflow : for commom installation procedures see the [IARC-nf](https://github.com/IARCbioinfo/IARC-nf) repository.
+1. Nextflow : for common installation procedures see the [IARC-nf](https://github.com/IARCbioinfo/IARC-nf) repository.
 2. ...

 To avoid installing the previous tools, install Docker.
 Docker installation is described in the [IARC-nf](https://github.com/IARCbioinfo/IARC-nf) repository.